 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- v.
-To emphasize or stress unduly.
+- intransitive verb To emphasize or stress unduly.

-- n.
-In any duplicate card-game, especially bridge and whist, the play of a hand which has already been played at another table and by other players; in memory duplicate, the play of a hand by north and south which was originally held and played by east and west.
+- noun In any duplicate card-game, especially bridge and whist, the play of a hand which has already been played at another table and by other players; in memory duplicate, the play of a hand by north and south which was originally held and played by east and west.

-- v. transitive To overestimate one's strength in a game or event, which ultimately may end in a defeat.
+overestimate one's strength in a game or event, which ultimately may end in a defeat. - verb transitive, golf To accidentally hit (one's

-- v. exaggerate one's acting
+- verb exaggerate one's acting

 Etymologies